csun-comp430-s24/RefRaff/README.md

 #### Meta language

-Since our development team was a group of two, we chose Java as a meta language for the compiler out of familiarity to complete our compiler before the end of the course.
+Since our development team was a group of two, we chose Java as a meta language for the compiler out of familiarity and to complete our compiler before the end of the course.
 This design decision had the biggest impact on how RefRaff was written.
-We wrote ~4,500 lines of Java in just our compiler and an additional ~3,200 lines of code for testing.
+We wrote ~4,500 lines of Java in just our compiler and an additional ~3,200 lines of code for testing (excluding blank lines).

+In class, an example of parsing with Scala was shown that used enums, pattern matching, and parser combinators that was extremely simple to implement.
 While Java does support enums and pattern matching, these features are extremely limited in comparison to languages like Scala, Rust, and Swift.
-In class, an example of parsing with Scala was shown that used enums, pattern matching, and parser combinators that was extremely simple to implement.
 Using a language with better enums and advanced matching features would generate less code bloat.
 Choosing a "better" meta language, from the start, would undeniably have made our code easier to write, maintain, and read.
 The downside to choosing a "better" meta language was the possibility of not completing our project, with the added complexity of learning a new programming language alongside our compiler development.